- Published 6 months ago on

 Similarly, one Nepa villager named Khatri married Jamuna in 1961 BS by promising to build Dhungel Mahadev temple.
 Following his pledge, Khatri also founded Dhungel Mahadev's temple.

-Saint Sagar Giri of this temple died in 1961 BS, and the tradition of worship and rituals of Sideshwor Temple was carried on by Narottam Giri.
+Saint Sagar Giri of this temple died in 1961 BS, and Narottam Giri carried on the tradition of worship and rituals of Sideshwor Temple.
 His father also recovered the cord of being a saint and then started.

 There is a belief that the natural holy flame of this temple is connected to the navel's vessel, and any other sacred lights need to be fired.
 If failed, dishonour, drought, famine and hunger could be a reason to suffer.